tonusp/NaNo2016/A_Book_of_Changes.md

 Time stood still.
 While the City outside went about its business and evening drew on, while the ants' nest of Marduk Tower continued with its mindlessly purposeful activity, and no one dared approach the Dark Lord's office where he had ordered he was not to be disturbed, Joseph and Marduk looked each other in the eye.

 And Marduk began to see his own heart.
 He had always thought he knew himself, knew his mind, knew exactly who he was, what he wanted, what he was capable of and would achieve.
-But he recoiled now, at what he saw of his heart: the feelings and the self that he had suppressed for a lifetime.
+But he recoiled now, at what he saw of his heart: the feelings and the self that he had suppressed for almost a lifetime.

 He saw the child he had been, so very long ago.
 A child dearly loved at first, yet who came to feel he was not loved as much or as well as he deserved to be.
 Who began to foster a deep rage against the world that denied him what he desired, and who resolved that he would have it, whatever the world might do to him.